spryker/spryker-docs/docs/scos/user/intro-to-spryker/support/how-to-share-secrets-with-the-spryker-support-team.md

 ## Process for sharing the secrets

-Stick to the following process when sharing secrets with the Spryker Support Team:
+Stick to the following process when sharing secrets with the Spryker Support Team.
+Pleae note that having an active related case is a reprequesite to sharing a secret with the team.

 1. Create a secret message by navigating to [One-Time Secret](https://onetimesecret.com/) and inserting your secret there.
 Make sure to configure a passphrase for your secret.